patientlyreviewed/WebFundamentals/src/content/en/tools/chrome-devtools/console/reference.md

 [utilities]: /web/tools/chrome-devtools/console/utilities
 [tutorial]: /web/tools/chrome-devtools/console/get-started

-This page is a comprehensive reference on the Console UI in Chrome DevTools.
-See [Get Started][tutorial] for a hands-on walkthrough of using the Console to log messages and run JavaScript.
+This page is a comprehensive reference of features related to the Chrome DevTools Console.
+It assumes that you're already familiar with using the Console to view logged messages and run JavaScript.
+If not, see [Get Started][tutorial].

 If you're looking for the API reference on functions like `console.log()` see [Console API Reference][API].
 For the reference on functions like `monitorEvents()` see [Console Utilities API Reference][utilities].